Mujeres Muralistas: Para El Mercado (1974)

 The Muralistas were recruited to create a mural on the side of Paco's Tacos, a restaurant on the corner of 24th and South Van Ness.
 A McDonald's had just been built across the street, so the mural on the Paco's Tacos building was an effort to keep the restaurant unique and relevant compared to its new competitor.
 This mural featured four large women surrounded by an abundance of colorful fruits, animals, and exotic natural landscapes.
 The group chose to focus the mural around the theme of food and the concept of the Latin American marketplace.
 The theme felt fitting to them given that the wall mural was located on the side of a restaurant.

 Fantasy for Children (1975)

 Fantasy for Children is the only mural created by the Muralistas that is still standing and can still be seen today.
 They were commissioned to make the mural for the 24th Street Minipark.
 Because it was a space for children, they wanted to use the mural to make the park's environment more friendly and appealing to families so it would be used more.
 They considered the kind of people that would engage with the space and the final product was extremely colorful and had a lot of symbolism tying back to the Latino culture, such as a female sun acting as a sort of Mother Nature type goddess and a woman blowing wind in the top lefthand corner that appeared to be of Mayan descent.
 Although the mural can still be seen today, it is in need of restoration.

+Maestrapeace (1994)

+The Maestrapeace mural is located at The Women's Building (San Francisco), and was created in 1994 by a group of women artists.
+Susan Cervantes and Irene Pérez, members of the Mujeres Muralistas artist collective contributed to this mural, along with other artists such as Miranda Bergman, Edythe Boone, Yvonne Littleton, Juana Alicia, and Meera Desai.
+The mural is meant to reflect The Women's Building's goal of being a place where women can "heal, be safe, and strategize."
+The mural was designed to recognize women who have made impacts and contributions to women's history.
+The artwork pays tribute to historical figures like Audre Lorde and Rigoberta Menchú who are feminists and human rights activists.
+The mural also showcases various deities and cultural icons.
+Its purpose is to bring women's stories to public view, celebrate these women's achievements, and pose as a symbol of The Women's Building's continuing commitment to community support and being an advocate for women.